Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 ## Functions are objects in JS
 Functions in JavaScript behave just like data.
 That's why they're first-class citizens.
+In society, a first-class citizen is someone who enjoys full rights and privileges.

+In programming, a "first-class" entity means it has full privileges in the language.

+So, when we say functions are first-class citizens, we mean:

+They have all the rights and privileges that other core data types (like numbers, strings, objects) have.

 ## Functions are first class citizens